DannyBen/bashly-book/src/usage/writing-your-scripts.md

 In case you wish to replace the header in the generated script, simply put the new content in `src/header.sh`.

+!!!
+Note
+Be sure to start it with a shebang:
+`#!/usr/bin/env bash`
+!!!

 ## Hidden comments

 Any comment in your source files that begins with two `#` symbols, will be